 - Caching is a major tool to accelerate the display of web pages.
 Even when parts of a webpage are refreshed via an

-XMLHTTPRequest:, it is a good idea to use the If-Modified-Since: header (and other similar ones) in order to fetch the new content only if it has changed.
+XMLHTTPRequest, it is a good idea to use the If-Modified-Since: header (and other similar ones) to fetch the new content only if it has changed.
 This approach lowers the burden on the network.

 Useful response headers

-The configuration of a web server is a critical part to ensure good performance and optimal security of a web site.
-Among the numerous HTTP response headers, several are of specific importance and should be configured on the server
+The configuration of a web server is critical to ensure performance and security of a web site.
+Several headers should be used correctly to this end.

-Several cross-site scripting (XSS) attacks take advantage of the ability to put third-party content inside an
+Cross-site scripting (XSS) attacks exploit the ability to put third-party content inside an

 <iframe>.
-In order to mitigate that risk, modern browsers have introduced the
+To mitigate that risk, modern browsers have introduced the

 CSP frame-ancestors directive.
-By setting it with the value
+By setting it to the value

-'none', it prevents the browser from displaying this resource inside of a frame.
-Using it on critical resources (like those containing a formularies or critical information) will reduce the risk caused by XSS attacks.
-Note that this specific HTTP response header is not the only way to mitigate XSS risks; other techniques, like setting some Content Security Policies, may be helpful too.
+'none', it prevents browsers from displaying this resource inside of a frame.
+Using it on critical resources (like those containing financial or private information) will reduce the risk of XSS attacks.
+Note that this specific HTTP response header is not the only way to mitigate XSS; other techniques, like setting Content Security Policies, may be helpful too.

 Minimizing the amount of data transferred accelerates the display of a web page.
 Though most techniques, like CSS Sprites, should be applied on the site itself, compression of data must be set at the web server level.
 If set, resources requested by the client with an Accept-Encoding: request header are compressed using the appropriate method and sent back with a Content-Encoding: response header.
-Setting these in Apache 2 servers is done by using the mod_deflate module.
+These can be set in Apache 2 servers with the mod_deflate module.

-HTTP Caching is a technique that prevents the same resource from being fetched several times if it hasn't change.
-Configuring the server with the correct response headers allows the user-agent to adequately cache the data.
-In order to do that, be sure that:
+HTTP Caching is a technique that prevents the same resource from being fetched several times if it has not changed.
+Configuring the server with the correct response headers allows the user-agent to cache the data adequately.
+To do that, be sure that: